hackerb9/mkpass/README.md

 ## Use -v (verbose mode) to show bits of entropy

-    $ ./mkpass -v extra/wordlist.all
+    $ ./mkpass -v
-    Debug: Size of extra/wordlist.all is 15715
+    Debug: Size of /usr/share/dict/scowl/english-words.10 is 3942
     Debug: Number of words is 4
-    Debug: Bits of entropy in dictionary: >=55
+    Debug: Bits of entropy in dictionary: >=47
     Debug: Bits lost from sorting 4 words: <=5
+    Debug: Total bits of entropy in pass: >=43
+    Debug: Average time to crack (@ 1000 guesses/s): >=159 years
+    above allowed levels presented

+    $ ./mkpass -v extra/wordlist.4096
+    Debug: Size of extra/wordlist.4096 is 4096
+    Debug: Number of words is 4
+    Debug: Bits of entropy in dictionary: >=48
+    Debug: Bits lost from sorting 4 words: <=5
-    Debug: Total bits of entropy in pass: >=51
+    Debug: Total bits of entropy in pass: >=43
-    Debug: Average time to crack (@ 1000 guesses/s): >=40291 years
+    Debug: Average time to crack (@ 1000 guesses/s): >=185 years
-    couples hooted nobler washed
+    cooking grey sparrow vanished

 # Compliance with XKCD 936 Standard